Merc-WithaMouse/merc-withamouse.github.io/content/post/Getting-To-Know-Winget/Installing-Apps-With-Winget.md

 # Quick Dive: Managing Applications With Winget

-Welcome back to another ShellCode Saturdays blog post!
-In this edition, we'll be taking a quick dive into managing applications using Microsoft's powerful package manager, Winget.
-If you're looking for a seamless way to install, update, and uninstall software on Windows, you're in for a treat.
+Happy Saturday!
+Welcome back to another blog post.
+In this edition, we'll be taking a quick dive into managing applications using Microsoft's package manager, Winget.
+If you're looking for another way to install, update, and uninstall software on Windows, you're in the right place.
 Let's get started!

 ## Checking if Winget is Installed

-Before we jump into the magic of Winget, let's make sure it's installed on your system.
-You can easily check this by opening your command prompt or PowerShell and typing the following:
+Winget is supported on __*Windows 10 1709 (build 16299) or later*__.
+Before we jump in, let's make sure it's installed in your environment.
+You can easily check if it is installed by opening your command prompt or PowerShell and typing the following:

 ```powershell
 winget -?